NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 * **Java client** - `buildJavaSdk`
     * **Generate Location** = `build/openapi-java-client`
-        * Copy the new files generated from the `src/` folder to the `java-examples/src` folder.
-DO NOT replace tests, update tests to demo the new api calls.
+        * Copy the new files generated from the `src/main` folder to the `java-examples/src/main` folder.
-        * Verify the `gradle` files match between what was generated vs what exists in `java-examples`.
+            * <span style="color:red"> DO NOT replace `ApiClient.java`.</span>
+            * <span style="color:red"> DO NOT replace tests.
+Update tests to demo the new api calls or fix failing tests. </span>
-        * The java-examples uses `src/main/resources/url.properties` to set the basePath url.
-This should not be changed unless the url needs to be updated.
+        * java-examples uses `src/main/resources/url.properties` to set the basePath url in `ApiClient.java`.
+This should not be changed and the url should be updated in the properties file only.
+        * Verify the gradle files match between what was generated vs what exists in `java-examples`.
+Update as needed, but don't override.
         * Verify the project builds and the tests run successfully before pushing changes

 **[Back to top](#evsrestapi-generate-client-code)**